 - In July, it removed thirty-two accounts running disinformation campaigns that were traced to Russia.
 A few weeks later, it removed more than six hundred and fifty accounts, groups, and pages with links to Russia or Iran.

-- In March, Zuckerberg pledged “dramatically [to reduce] the amount of data that developers have access to, so that apps and developers can’t do what Kogan did” in providing data to Cambridge Analytica.88
+- In March, Zuckerberg pledged “dramatically [to reduce] the amount of data that developers have access to, so that apps and developers can’t do what Kogan did” in providing data to Cambridge Analytica.103

-- Also in March, Facebook announced that it would “try to make privacy settings clearer by creating a central hub where users can examine the data they are sharing” with third-party developers.”90
+- Also in March, Facebook announced that it would “try to make privacy settings clearer by creating a central hub where users can examine the data they are sharing” with third-party developers.”105

 - In September he announced a “three-year project” to “rebuild all of our content enforcement systems to proactively find harmful content rather than wait for people to flag issues.”
-He added: “It is our responsibility to amplify the good and mitigate the bad.”
-91
+He added: “It is our responsibility to amplify the good and mitigate the bad.”106

-Similar measures of self-regulation have been announced by the other network platforms over the past eighteen months.
+A number of similar measures of self-regulation were announced by the other network platforms:

 - In April 2017, Google announced the release of “Fact Check”: “For the first time, when you conduct a search on Google that returns an authoritative result containing fact checks for one or more public claims, you will see that information clearly on the search results page.”
 This was another sop to established publishers whose revenue Google and Facebook had been devouring.